 Countries with the Highest Quality of Life

 In the U.S., we often hear that the gap between the rich and poor is significant.
-In fact, USA Today reports that the “income gap between rich and poor Americans grew to the widest amount on record and represents the greatest disparity among Western industrialized nations.”
+In fact, the Washington Post reports that the “income inequality in America is the highest it’s been since the Census Bureau started tracking it.”

 I wondered then how income equality factors into quality of life for a country and the results surprised me.
 Take a look at the map below.